-The fun begins with Sylvan’s Engineering programs in the Fort Smith region.
+Our Engineering courses in the Fort Smith region offer an unforgettable experience!
 Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
-It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!
+Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
+Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!

-Our Engineering courses in the Fort Smith region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
-Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼
+In addition to offering fun and memorable experiences, our Engineering courses in the Fort Smith region help equip students with vital STEM (science, technology, engineering and math) abilities.
+Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼

 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
-Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
-We also keep parents informed by sending out regular communication, including a recap of each week’s project.
-We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!
+Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
+Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
+In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!